 Daniel and the Chaldean Wise Men

-The prophecy of Daniel cites a group of wise men simply known as Chaldeans who were influential in the court of Babylonian king Nebuchadnezzar.
-The Septuagint, Greek translation of the Hebrew Scriptures, renders the word khak-keem (wise men) as magos, the term, used by Matthew to describe the curious visitors from the East.
+The prophecy of Daniel cites a group of wise men simply known as Chaldeans who were influential in the court of the Babylonian king, Nebuchadnezzar.
+The Septuagint (Greek translation of the Hebrew Scriptures) renders the word khak-keem (wise men) as magos, the term, used by Matthew to describe the curious visitors from the East.

 As documented in the Hebrew Scriptures, Daniel’s prominence continued well beyond his last recorded prophecy in 536 BC outlasting the Babylonian Empire and continuing well into the Medo-Persian.